 Create rustic wooden signs or custom yard signs to direct your guests to your ceremony and reception.
 Signage might not be the first detail you think about when it comes to your wedding décor, but it’s a great opportunity to add a personal touch to different areas of your outdoor wedding space.

 40. Succulent Boutonnieres

 A small succulent is a creative boutonniere idea that will fit in perfectly at a garden or backyard wedding.
+Creating a boutonniere out of cacti and succulents is so simple and so unique.
 For contrast, pair the succulent with a few colorful flowers and a few bright green leaves.

 42. Vintage Window Frame Seating Chart